featherbear/UNSW-COMP3211/site/content/lectures/introduction-to-memory.md

 **DDR DRAM** (Double Data Rate) - Transfer on both rising and falling clock edges
 **QDR DRAM** (Quad Data Rate) - DDR functionality on separate input and output port

-## Hard Disk Drives (HDD)
+## Hard Disk Drives (HDD) - Non-Volatile

 Disks contains magnetically-coated platters, which contain tracks that are split into sectors.
 The magnetic orientation of the field represents a bit.

 The controller handles the read/write mechanism, motor operation, etc.

 **Performance / Delays**

-* Seek time - time between file request and when the first byte is received (~10-20ms)
+* Seek time - time between file request and when the first byte is received (\~10-20ms)
-* Rotational latency - time required for the first bit of the data sector to pass through the read/write head (~2-4ms)
+* Rotational latency - time required for the first bit of the data sector to pass through the read/write head (\~2-4ms)
 * Data rate - bytes per second that the drive can deliver to the CPU

 ## Solid State Disks (SSD) and Flash